Editor’s note: The Daily Nebraskan has redacted some personal information from this article due to safety concerns.

-Elle Barts went to her last job interview wearing a men’s suit and tie.
+Elle (redacted) went to her last job interview wearing a men’s suit and tie.

 The University of Nebraska-Lincoln alumna has applied for 30 jobs since she graduated with a degree in communication studies in August.
 She’s filled out applications for server positions, working behind a makeup counter and working as a forensics coach at a high school.